Skip to content

 Advanced

-Rapise has built-in code completion logic that lets it suggest the available list of functions for a specific object.
-However since JavaScript is fundamentally an un-typed language, for the code completion to work, there are some tips and tricks that you can use.
+Rapise has built-in code completion logic that suggests available functions for a specific object.
+However, since JavaScript is fundamentally an untyped language, for code completion to work, there are some tips and tricks you can use.

-Rapise scans for variable definitions when one saves the .js source file.
-So if anything goes wrong (no hints) then first thing is to save the file.
+Rapise scans for variable definitions when you save the .js source file.
+So, if anything goes wrong (e.g., no hints), the first thing to do is save the file.

-One may define a variable as simple as:
+You can define a variable as simply as:

 var p;

-In this example p is just a variable with undefined type.
-It may be used as number, string or object.
-So Rapise has no idea of how to deal with it.
-So if you type a dot after p. no code-completion window appears.
+In this example, p is just a variable with an undefined type.
+It may be used as a number, string, or object.
+So, Rapise has no idea how to deal with it.
+So, if you type p and then a dot, no code completion window appears.

-There are several ways of giving Rapise a "hint" about the variable type:
+There are several ways to give Rapise a "hint" about the variable type:

 Static Assignment

-First, is static assignment.
-Suppose you specify some constant value when defining a variable:
+First is static assignment.
+Suppose you specify a constant value when defining a variable:

 var p = "some string";

-In this case Rapise knows the type of p.
-So it would assist you when you type a dot . after p:
+In this case, Rapise knows the type of p.
+So it will assist you when you type p and then a dot:

 code_completion_1